seraphim2022/MAS_learn_together/README.md

 step 1 download this mod from github

-step 2 unzip Mas_learn_together
+step 2 unzip Mas_learn_together-#.#.#.zip
+! #.#.# standing for version number

 step 3 open the Game folder

-step 4 drag and drop the Submods folder into the game folder done
+step 4 drag and drop the Submods folder into the game directory

+!
+Do NOT drop the submods folder into the existing submods folder done